Skip to content

 This type of hosting allows high and increasing reliability, depending on how many servers you can afford to add to your cluster.

 You have multiple servers hosting the same content.
-So, when one server fails, a clustered web hosting setup can simply move the load to a different cluster host and stay online.
+So, when single server fails, a clustered servers hosting setup can simply move the load balancing to a different cluster host and stay online.

 The user doesn’t experience the failure, and never sees a “site/web page down” warning as long as another cluster host is available to compensate for the failure.